 - The explosion of cities aligns with the accumulation of capital.

 - Superficial press.

 - Generalized materialism and the collapse of small communities.

-In the final analysis, Cooper’s greatest accomplishment as a novelist does not reside in his critic of the abuses of Jacksonian Democracy but in his transformation of his personal contradictions into an imaginary scene of truly mythical dimension.
+In the final analysis, Cooper’s greatest accomplishment as a novelist does not reside in his criticism of the abuses of Jacksonian Democracy but in his transformation of his personal contradictions into an imaginary scene of a truly mythical dimension.

 His works remained as essential models for an American literary sensibility and its mystique of Nature.